wrrrf/The-Blushing-UwU/Journal.md

     3 key keypad, 2 LEDs, using the Seeed studio XIAO RP 2040 DIP as the promary chip

 6/3/25 changed the pcb to use an arduino micro
+6/3/25 changed the pcb back to using the XIAO RP 2040 DIP 6/3/25 moved all components except for some pcb routes to the front of the pcb 6/3/25 began modeling the case, fit the case to the PCB and keys